 - Sweet corn is a natural a gluten-free cereal ingredient and may be used safely in celiac disease individuals much like rice, quinoa, etc.

 - Sugar corn features high-quality phyto-nutrition profile consisting of dietary fiber, vitamins, and antioxidants as well as minerals in moderate proportions.
 It is one of the finest sources of dietary fibers, 100 g kernels carry 2 g or 5% of daily requirement of dietary fiber.
-Together with slow digesting complex carbohydrates, dietary fiber in the food helps regulate in a gradual increase in blood sugar levels.
+Together with slow digesting complex carbohydrates, dietary fiber in the food helps regulate a gradual increase in blood sugar levels.
 However, corn, in line with rice, potato, etc., is one of high glycemic index food items, limiting its authority as the chief food ingredient in diabetes patients.

 - Yellow varieties of corn have high levels of phenolic flavonoid pigment antioxidants such as b-carotenes, and lutein, xanthins, and cryptoxanthin pigments along with vitamin A.; these compounds are required for maintaining healthy mucus, skin, and vision.
-Consumption of natural foods rich in flavonoids helps protect from lung and oral cavity cancers.
+Consumption of natural foods rich in flavonoids helps to protect from lung and oral cavity cancers.

 - Corn is a source of a phenolic flavonoid antioxidant, ferulic acid.
 Several research studies suggest that ferulic acid plays a vital role in preventing cancers, aging, and inflammation in humans.